-FOODplus, through its joint venture partner at the Women and Childrens Health Research Institute (WCHRI) and other long-term collaborators at Flinders Medical Centre and the Royal Adelaide Hospital, undertakes clinical and nutritional trials using various targeted sub-populations of people.
+FOODplus, through its joint venture partner at the South Australian Health and Medical Research Institute (SAHMRI) and other long-term collaborators at Flinders Medical Centre, Lyell McEwin Hospital and the Royal Adelaide Hospital, undertakes clinical and nutritional trials using various targeted sub-populations of people.

 Some examples of past and current trials: